-This is the easiest way to clean silver jewelry!!
+This is my favorite trick to clean silver jewelry!!
 You must give it a try.

 Beware when cleaning any jewelry with pearls – they are very delicate and the finish on them can be ruined by jewelry cleaners.
 I was wary even with baking soda, so I used this method to clean the charms:

-1) line a shot glass with tinfoil, 2) add a scoop of baking soda, 3) pour boiling water in to glass, 4) have your 10 year old assistant dip charms into glass by holding onto the pearl.
+1) line a shot glass with tinfoil, 2) add a scoop of baking soda, 3) pour boiling water in to glass, 4) dip charms into glass by holding onto the pearl.